 Practice!
 Practice!
 Practice!

-With the guidance and help of Claire Hunt, managing consultant at Robert Walters, I managed to land a full time role as Contract Administrator in a construction trade company.
+With the guidance and help from Robert Walters, I managed to land a full time role as Contract Administrator in a construction trade company.
 I’d recommend job seekers to go prepared as it makes such difference.
 Do not underestimate the power of mock interviews and resumes building sessions as they are a good opportunity to practice and maximise the chances of getting the job you want.
 A good resume will get you in the door but a good interview can land you the job.

 A professional consultancy like Robert Walters can breakdown what you are doing well at and what you need to improve, from posture, body language and other key elements that make the difference in an interview,” Yingying says.